On Prime Reciprocals in the Cantor Set

-\section{Abstract}
+\centerline{\bf Abstract}

 The middle-third Cantor set $\mathcal{C}_3$ is a fractal consisting of all the points in $[0, 1]$ which have non-terminating base-3 representations involving only the digits 0 and 2.
-We prove that all prime numbers $p > 3$ whose reciprocals belong to $\mathcal{C}_3$ must satisfy an equation of the form $2p + 1 = 3^q$ where $q$ is also prime.
+It is easily shown that the reciprocals of all prime numbers $p > 3$ satisfying an equation of the form $2p + 1 = 3^q$ belong to $\mathcal{C}_3$.
 Such prime numbers have base-3 representations consisting of a contiguous sequence of 1's and are known as base-3 \emph{repunit} primes.
-We also show that the reciprocals of all base-3 repunit primes must belong to $\mathcal{C}_3$.
-We conjecture that this characterisation is unique to the base-3 case.
+It is natural to ask whether all prime numbers with reciprocals in $\mathcal{C}_3$ satisfy this equation.
+In this paper we show that the answer is no, but all primes with reciprocals in $\mathcal{C}_3$ do satisfy a closely related equation of the form $2pK + 1 = 3^q$.
+The base-3 repunit primes are thus shown to be a special case corresponding to $K = 1$.